SCIInstitute/ShapeWorks/BUILD.md

 # Building ShapeWorks from source

-If you encounter problems, have questions, or need help, please contact shapeworks-dev@sci.utah.edu
+If you encounter problems, have questions, or need help, please contact shapeworks-dev-support@sci.utah.edu

 ## Minimum Requirements